antonio-nicolau/my-emotion/README.md

 # My Emotion

-A flutter app that detect face and emotion, can detect if you're smiling, big smiley, sad or if there is not face on the screen.
+A flutter app face detection face and emotion, can detect if you're smiling, big smiley, sad or if there is not face on the screen.

 Here is a demo video